sindridan/virknidotcom/README.md

 - [ ] Break the repos into seperate containers by their programming language
 - [ ] Add input box for other users' username of github to display their repositories in same style

+### Tasks before "retail" release
+- [ ] Make all graphs be downloadable to a SVG or PDF
+- [ ] Radio buttons to display either GitHub, GitLab or Bitbucket for a single user
+- [ ] Side by side comparisons for two (2) users

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).